itz-shubham/buttons_panel/README.md

 - **Button Panel:** Create a panel containing multiple buttons for users to interact with.

-- **Customization:** Customize the appearance of the buttons, including colors, text or icons theme, selected item theme background colors etc.
+- **Customization:** Customize the appearance of the buttons, including colors, text or icons theme, selected item theme background colors, etc.

 - **Callback Functions:** Set callback functions to handle user interactions when buttons are pressed.